LukeGrahamLandry/franca/backend/README.md

   - WIP: code quality is poor. there's lots of low hanging fruit optimisations in wasm/isel.fr.
   - WIP: irreducible control flow is not supported.
   - WIP: late Cached .frc is not supported.
-- Removed the RISC-V target for now
-  - WIP: started adding it back but instruction encoding is very unfinished (i can do a static hello world (../a.ssa) but nothing else)

 ### Features

 - A library interface for producing and compiling ir in memory instead of outputting text and exec-ing a seperate program to process it.